nmfta-repo/TCAT/Instruction_Manual.md

 ## Introduction

-This manual provides guidance on using the Yocto-based Linux operating system on the UTHP.
-It covers system navigation, networking, installed utilities, and general usage to help you get the most out heavy-vehicle cyber security research and development with the Ultimate Truck Hacking Platform (UTHP).
+This manual provides guidance on using the Yocto-based Linux operating system on the TCAT.
+It covers system navigation, networking, installed utilities, and general usage to help you get the most out heavy-vehicle cyber security research and development with the Truck Cybersecurity Assessment Tool (TCAT).

 ---